apache/flink/docs/dev/table/connectors/formats/debezium.zh.md

 How to use Debezium format
 ----------------

-Debezium provides an unified format for changelog, here is a simple example for an update operation captured from a MySQL `products` table:
+Debezium provides a unified format for changelog, here is a simple example for an update operation captured from a MySQL `products` table:

 ```json
 {